-- Tracking sensitive data: To maintain privacy of financial transactions and medical records.
+- Tracking sensitive data: To maintain the privacy of financial transactions and medical records.

 How insurtech is reshaping insurance

-Insurtech solutions can help insurers improve each stage of their value chain.
+Insurtech solutions like this can help insurers improve each stage of their value chain.
 These emerging technologies help address customer demand, create efficiencies and reduce costs in the insurance industry.
-Key applications of insurtech research and adoption include:
+Key applications of insurtech research and adoption also include: